Table of Contents Show

 - Handling evictions diplomatically

-Unfortunately, completing these everyday tasks requires a lot of work and direct contact with tenants.
-A property manager can act as a professional contact between you and the tenant, lessening the burden for you.
+Unfortunately, completing these everyday tasks requires much work and direct contact with tenants.
+A property manager can be a professional contact between you and the tenant, lessening your burden.
 A property manager collects rent and conducts another related business as a routine transaction rather than a hassle.

-Having a property manager is especially worth the cost when you have more than three units to manage.
-The more properties you have, the more you’ll have to deal with repairs, leases, disputes, and much more.
-Having someone to help you with these tasks will make operations more efficient, keep tenants happy, and give you the peace of mind that everything is running smoothly.
+A property manager is especially worth the cost when you manage more than three units.
+The more properties you have, the more you’ll have to deal with repairs, leases, disputes, etc. Having someone to help you with these tasks will make operations more efficient, keep tenants happy, and give you the peace of mind that everything is running smoothly.

 How You Benefit from a property management companyHow You Benefit from a property management company

 Whether a single-family home or condo, your investment will need a property manager to keep tenants accountable and the place in good shape.
 Whether you are local or have moved away from your investment property, the property will be held under the watchful eye of a regional property manager who cares.

 Property managers can actively process applications and adhere to the Fair Housing Act when selecting the next qualified tenant, ensuring you are in good legal standing throughout the tenant selection process.
-Your property manager will also be familiar with drafting and ratifying leases, streamlining the leasing process.
+Your property manager will also be familiar with drafting and ratifying leases and streamlining the leasing process.

 Another benefit is a higher tenant retention rate.
-Residents like to rent well-kept properties, and a property manager ensures that broken appliances or other needs to be addressed expediently and courteously.
+Residents like to rent well-kept properties, and a property manager ensures that broken appliances or other needs are addressed expediently and courteously.

 What’s the Cost?What’s the Cost?

-How much you pay for this service depends on the property management company you choose.
-On average, property managers receive 4-5% of the monthly rent as a management fee.
-If you desire a different rate, you can negotiate those terms in the property management agreement.
+How much you pay for this service depends on your chosen property management company.
+New York City property managers receive 4-5% of the monthly rent as a management fee.
+You can negotiate those terms in the property management agreement if you desire a different rate.
 In our opinion, the standard commission is well worth the peace of mind and freedom you gain.